sunpy/sunpy.org/project/roles.rst

 SunPy core and the affiliated packages using the `package-template <https://github.com/sunpy/package-template>`__ all use the same CI setup.
-The primariy responsibility of the CI Maintainer is to keep these resources up to date and fix issues as they arise with new package versions or changes to CI platforms.
+The primary responsibility of the CI Maintainer is to keep these resources up to date and fix issues as they arise with new package versions or changes to CI platforms.
 An outline of the current CI services used can be found in `the sunpy documentation <https://docs.sunpy.org/en/latest/dev_guide/pr_review_procedure.html#continuous-integration>`__.
 A non-exhaustive list of things involved with this role is: